dcppc/2018-june-workshop/docs/index.md

 Click [here](./agenda.md) for the detailed agenda.

+## Accomdations

+Lodging in the Sitka Block of Reed campus is available for attendees without children. https://galaxyproject.org/events/gccbosc2018/venue/

+Here is a list of [hotels](https://www.reed.edu/accommodations.html) that are all about 20 minutes from Reed College. _We recommend staying at the [Benson hotel](http://www.bensonhotel.com/)._

 ## Childcare

 We know that primary caretakers of dependent children face inequitable hurdles when it comes to attending conferences.

+**Childcare is available!** However, space is very limited and you are encouraged to book childcare right now at https://galaxyproject.org/events/gccbosc2018/childcare/

-We are working on providing a list of all resources on site that will address your needs.
-Feel free to contact [Team Copper](mailto:commons@dib-lab.groups.io) if you have specific questions or concerns.
+Feel free to contact
+[Team Copper](mailto:commons@dib-lab.groups.io) if you have specific questions or concerns.

 ## Code of Conduct